gaia-platform/GaiaPlatform/test/README.md

 - `end-transaction-sec`
   - harvested from `output.delay`
   - amount of time spent in each step committing the transaction for the step
+- `update-row-sec`
+  - harvested from `output.delay`
+  - amount of time spent in each step updating database rows
+- `average-start-transaction-microsec`
+  - calculated by dividing the `start-transaction-sec` metric by `iteration`
+- `average-inside-transaction-microsec`
+  - calculated by dividing the `iteration-duration-sec` metric by `iteration`
+- `average-end-transaction-microsec`
+  - calculated by dividing the `end-transaction-sec` metric by `iteration`
+- `update-row-sec`
+  - calculated by dividing the `end-transaction-sec` metric by `iteration`
+- `average-wait-microsec`
+  - calculated by dividing the `wait-pause-sec` metric by `iteration`
+- `average-print-microsec`
+  - calculated by dividing the `print-duration-sec` metric by `iteration`
 - `measured-duration-sec`
   - optional field triggered by use of the [Toggling Measurements On and Off](#toggling-measurements-on-and-off) command
   - duration that occurred between the measurement being toggled on and off